Zack Taylor

 1. Place and Politics

 How does space inflect politics?
 This project employs spatial analysis techniques to examine, first, how urban location and neighbourhood characteristics may influence electoral behaviour, and second, how the relative spatial clustering of groups within ridings may drive political party strategy in national elections.
 Initial research for this project was funded by an Insight Development Grant from the Social Sciences and Humanities Research Council in 2016–19, and further supported by small grants from the Faculty of Social Science.
-The Urban Archipelago, a book on place and politics in Toronto, Chicago, and London (UK), coauthored with Daniel Silver (Toronto) and Jan Doering (McGill), is in preparation.
+A book manuscript entitled The Political Order of the City, about the relationship between place and political life in Toronto, Chicago, and London (UK), coauthored with Daniel Silver (Toronto) and Jan Doering (McGill), is under submission.

 2. The City in Comparative Political Development